influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/exec.md

 ---
 title: Exec event handler
 description: The "exec" event handler allows you to execute external programs when Kapacitor alert messages are triggered.
-This doc includes configuration options and usage examples.
+This page includes configuration options and usage examples.
 menu:
   kapacitor_1_5:
     name: Exec